see-world/judy.li/_pages/about.md

 Hello, I'm Judy Li.

-I am the Head of Technical Documentation in China with a passion for transforming complex information into clear, accessible, and meaningful knowledge experiences.

-Throughout my career, I have worked closely with engineering, product, and global teams to build documentation strategies, improve content quality, and enable users to succeed through effective knowledge sharing.

-## Professional Journey

-My experience spans:
+I help organizations transform information into execution capability.

+Over the past 16+ years, I have worked across industrial automation, energy storage systems, mobile power solutions, and global product organizations.
+My career has evolved from technical communication to building documentation organizations, governance frameworks, and knowledge systems that support engineering, compliance, customer delivery, and business growth.

+## What I Focus On

+- Engineering Information Governance
-- Technical Documentation Leadership
+- Documentation Strategy & Governance
-- Content Strategy and Governance
+- Knowledge Systems & Content Operations
-- Knowledge Management
+- Documentation Lifecycle Management
-- Team Development and Coaching
+- Compliance & Customer-Facing Information
-- Global Collaboration
+- Global Collaboration & Team Development
-- Process Improvement and Transformation
+- AI-Enabled Documentation Transformation

-I enjoy helping organizations scale their documentation practices while balancing customer needs, business goals, and technological innovation.

-## My Strengths

-### Strategic Leadership

-Aligning documentation initiatives with organizational goals and building high-performing teams.

-### Technical Communication

-Translating complex technical concepts into clear, user-centered information.

-### Knowledge Management

-Developing structured approaches for creating, organizing, and sharing knowledge.

-### Global Collaboration

-Working across cultures and regions to support international teams and customers.

-## What I'm Learning
+## What I Believe

+Engineering organizations rarely struggle because of a lack of expertise.

+More often, challenges arise from:

+- Information silos
+- Uncontrolled changes
+- Inconsistent documentation
+- Poor traceability
+- Knowledge that cannot scale

+My work focuses on solving these challenges by building systems that ensure the right information reaches the right people, at the right time, in the right context.

+I see documentation not as content, but as part of an organization's information infrastructure.

+Well-governed information enables:

+- Faster execution
+- Better decisions
+- Stronger compliance
+- Reduced rework
+- Greater customer confidence
+- Sustainable organizational growth

+## Current Interests

-I am a strong believer in continuous learning.
+I am particularly interested in the intersection of:

-My current areas of exploration include:
+- Engineering Information Governance
+- Knowledge Systems

-- AI Agents
+- AI Agents & MCP
-- Model Context Protocol (MCP)
-- Generative AI for Documentation
-- Knowledge-Centered Content
 - Documentation Automation
+- AI-Assisted Compliance Review
-- Intelligent Information Retrieval
+- Intelligent Information Discovery

-I am particularly interested in how AI can transform technical communication and help users discover information more effectively.

-## Speaking and Knowledge Sharing

-I enjoy sharing experiences and learning from the technical communication community.

-Topics that interest me include:

-- AI in Technical Communication
-- Documentation Strategy
-- Knowledge Management
-- Content Operations
-- Future Trends in Technical Writing

 ## My Vision

-I believe the future of documentation extends beyond static content.
+The future belongs to organizations that can scale knowledge as effectively as they scale products.

-My goal is to help build intelligent knowledge ecosystems that combine human expertise, structured content, and AI technologies to create better experiences for users and organizations.
+My goal is to help build information ecosystems where human expertise, structured content, governance, and AI work together to create lasting business value.

-## Beyond Work

-Outside of work, I enjoy exploring new technologies, learning from global communities, and discovering innovative ways to make knowledge more accessible.

-Thank you for visiting my website.
-I hope this space provides insights into my professional journey, interests, and ongoing learning.
+> Information maturity determines how well organizations scale.
+>
+> I am passionate about building the systems that make that scale possible.